topjosh7/GitHubCloneProject/README.md

-Modification in main branch is the description of my repo
+Modification in main branch is the description of my repoModification in main branch.